LuckyLin/fluency03.github.io/_posts/2016-07-09-scala-study-note-2.md

 You can either use the Scala's interpreter, an interactive shell for writing Scala expressions and programs, or create a file with type of `.scala` just like `.java` in Java.
 Please refer to the next post [Scala Study Note 3: First Scala Programs \| Scala 学习笔记 (三): 第一个 Scala 程序](https://fluency03.github.io/scala-study-note-3/) in order to get the way of compiling and executing the scala programs.

-In this post, the basics (expressions, variables, functions, classes, inheritance, traits, types, etc.) of Scala are also illustrated.
+In this post, the basics (expressions, variables, functions, etc.) of Scala are also illustrated.

 <div class="breaker"></div>